-Mayne Yard construction update - October and November 2023
+Mayne Yard construction update - February and March 2025

-During October and November 2023, the following activities are scheduled to occur between 6:30am and 6:30pm, Monday to Saturday, weather and construction conditions permitting:
+During February and March 2025, the following activities are scheduled to occur between 6:30am and 6:30pm, Monday to Saturday, weather and construction conditions permitting:

 - Continue construction of the new rail bridge over Breakfast Creek